Block on registration

 In this configuration, you can set to check for users' email address reliability before they register or subscribes.

-If an email is disposable: A disposable email is a temporary email, it's convenient for people who don't want to give their email address on any website but for your email marketing it's not great because you send emails to none existing users
+Is a disposable email address: A disposable email address is temporary, it's convenient for people who don't want to give their real email address on any website.
+For your email marketing it isn't great because you send emails to non-existing users.

-If a domain is an accept all: This means that all emails on that domain will work, you'll be able to send emails to them but there are potentially no one receiving them
+Is an accept all email address: This means that all email addresses on that domain will work, you'll be able to send emails to them but there are potentially no one receiving them.

-If the domain doesn't exist: This means that the domain doesn't exist and therefore the email address doesn't exist either, it's not recommended to send emails to emails that don't exists because it impacts your IP reputation and you can be considered more easily as a spammer
+Is registered through a non-existent domain: This means that the domain doesn't exist and therefore the email address doesn't exist either.
+It isn't recommended to send emails to email addresses that don't exist because it impacts your IP reputation and you can be considered more easily as a spammer.

-If it doesn't exist on the SMTP: This means that we asked via SMTP protocol if we can send an email to an email address and it responded that it doesn't exist.
-Like the non-existent domain, it's bad to send emails to a non-existent email address, it affects the IP reputation.
+Does not exist on the SMTP server of the domain: This means that we asked via SMTP protocol if we can send an email to this email address, and it responded that the address doesn't exist.
+Like the non-existing domains, it is bad for your IP reputation to send emails to a non-existing receiver.